Democratic Republic of Congo

 The Red Cross worked hard to help keep people safe during the Ebola outbreak in West Africa from 2014 to 2015.
 We’re now working with the World Health Organization and the ministry of health to help stop the spread of Ebola in DRC.

-In North Kivu, people touch their loved one’s bodies before burying them, which is part of their traditional burial practices.
+In eastern DRC, people touch their loved one’s bodies before burying them, which is part of their traditional burial practices.
 When a person has died of Ebola, this can spread the disease to their family and friends.

 Our teams have set up hand-washing points at health centres and decontamination bases in three areas where the Red Cross supports safe burials.
 They help to destroy contaminated material, disinfect vehicles and store equipment.